-- A. Employees other than temporary shall be entitled to fifteen working days of sick leave with pay for each year of full-time county service.
-Sick leave shall accrue from the date of county employment at the rate of ten (I 0) hours for each month or major fraction thereof served.
+A. Employees other than temporary shall be entitled to one hundred and twenty (120) hours of sick leave with pay for each year of full-time county service.
+Sick leave shall accrue from the date of county employment at the rate of 10 hours for each month or major fraction thereof served.
 Sick leave may not be granted in excess of the amount accrued and shall be cumulative from year to year.
-In any position of a regular part-time nature, the accrual of sick leave shall be prorated in the same ration as the regular work hours per day, days per week, weeks per month, or months per year of such part-time employees bear to eight hours per day, forty hours per calendar week, calendar weeks per month, or twelve calendar months per year. - B. In the case of illness, the employee, upon request of the department head, must, upon his return to duty, present a doctor's certificate of illness in order to be credited with sick leave.
-Exceptions to this provision are permissible with an approval from the department head when the employee involved, for religious reasons, is opposed to the advice or assistance of aphysician. - C. A county employee who is entitled to temporarily disability indemnity under the Labor Code may elect to take as much of his accumulated sick leave or his accumulated vacation after his accumulated sick leave becomes exhausted, as, when added to his disability indemnity, will result in a payment to him of his full salary wages.
-At a time when sick leave and vacation time is exhausted, the employee shall be placed on leave of absence without pay until able to return to active service. - D. Sick leave is defined as absence from work due to illness or injury to the employee, such as that due to exposure to contagious disease, medical or dental appointments. - E. No employee shall be entitled to sick leave while absent from duty on account of any of the following causes: - 1.
-Disability arising from any sickness or injury purposely self-inflicted or caused by any of his willful misconduct; - 2.
-Sickness or disability sustained while on leave of absence other than his or her regular vacation period. - F. Sick leave is transferable from department to department in case of an employee transfer to another department. - G. Attendance Incentive
+In any position of a Regular part-time nature, the accrual of sick leave shall be prorated in the same ratio as the regular work hours per day, days per week, weeks per month, or months per year of such part-time employees bear to eight hours per day, forty hours per calendar week, calendar weeks per month, or twelve calendar months per year.

+B. In the case of illness, the employee, upon request of the department head, must, upon his return to duty, present a doctor's certificate of illness in order to be credited with sick leave.
+Exceptions to this provision are permissible with an approval from the department head when the employee involved, for religious reasons, is opposed to the advice or assistance of a physician.

+C. A County employee who is entitled to temporary disability indemnity under the Labor Code may elect to take as much of his accumulated sick leave or his accumulated vacation after his accumulated sick leave becomes exhausted, as, when added to his disability indemnity, will result in a payment to him of his full salary wages.
+At a time when sick leave and vacation time is exhausted, the employee shall be placed on leave of absence without pay until able to return to active service.
-An employee may elect to convert sick days to vacation days based on their sick leave use during a calendar year as follows:

-SICK LEAVE DAYS USED ANNUALLY

-0 sick days used 1 sick day used 2 sick days used

-DAYS THAT MAY BE CONVERTED TO VACATION

-4.5 sick days to 4.5 days vacation 3.0 sick days to 3.0 days vacation 1.5 sick days to 1.5 days vacation
+D. No employee shall be entitled to sick leave while absent from duty on account of any of the following causes:

+1. Disability arising from any sickness or injury purposely self-inflected or caused by any of his willful misconduct;

+2. Sickness or disability sustained while on leave of absence other than his or her regular vacation period.

+E. Sick leave is transferable from department to department in case of an employee transfer to another department.

+F. Sick leave is defined as absence from work because of illness or injury to the employee, such as that due to exposure to contagious disease, medical or dental appointments.